PCC Dept. of Public SafetyStudent Center, Room 152

 All PCC Buildings are monitored by the PCC Department of Public Safety 24 hours a day, seven days a week including weekends and holidays.
 Questions regarding building access can be directed to the Department of Public Safety at 719.549.3355 after hours, on weekends or during holidays.

 The PCC Department of Public Safety serves as the official law enforcement agency for the campus, supported by local law enforcement.
 The Department of Public Safety is staffed by certified police officers during normal business hours beginning at 7:00 a.m. through 11:00 p.m. - Monday through Friday.
 The Department of Public Safety is manned during non-business hours by Securtiy Officers who are employed to protect against property crime, ensure campus security and respond to intrusion and fire alarms.
 The entire Department of Public Safety is here to assist students, faculty and staff as well as the general public in promoting a safe and secure campus climate.

 If you are a victim of crime or have witnessed a crime on the PCC Campus, you should immediately report the crime to PCC's Department of Public Safety.
 The Department of Public Safety works in concert with local law enforcement on all major crimes against persons committed on campus.

 Programs about campus safety and crime prevention will be scheduled each semester.
-Notices of programs will be posted on the Student Network and the campus emergency notification system.
+Notices of programs will be posted on the Panther Pause and the campus emergency notification system.

 If you discover a medical emergency on campus that requires immediate emergency medical assistance, you should immediately call 911 either from any PCC office phone.
 You must then report this incident to the nearest college faculty, staff, or administrator.